-The city's population, 8.5 million as of 2014, continues to grow moderately.
-The economic profile of the city benefits from good wealth levels; per capita personal income is 128% of the U.S. and market value per capita is over \$100,000.
+The city's population, 8.6 million as of 2015, continues to grow moderately.
+The economic profile of the city benefits from good wealth levels; per capita personal income is 130% of the U.S. and market value per capita is over \$100,000.
 However, the above-average individual poverty rate of 20.6% in 2014, compared to 14.8% for the U.S., indicates significant income disparity.
 The city's tourism sector is performing exceptionally well, attracting a record 58.3 million visitors in 2015, the sixth record year in a row.
 Financial activities employment has shown solid growth in the last two years but remains below the pre-recession peak.
 Overall resident employment has also been increasing, and is well above pre-recession levels.
-The unemployment rate continues to show steady improvement, decreasing to 5.7% as of March 2016, a significant improvement from 6.1% in March 2015.
+The unemployment rate continues to show steady improvement.